punho012/punho012.github.io/_posts/2025-05-23-Exercise_walkthrough.md

 ---
 title: OSINT walkthrough
 date: 2025-05-23 +/-TTTT
-categories: [OSINT]
+categories: [Walkthrough]
-tags: [open-source intel]     # TAG names should always be lowercase
+tags: [osint]     # TAG names should always be lowercase
 ---

-Hey My Friend!
+Hey My Friend! <br>
 This is my walkthrough for the OSINT task from Sofia Santos' website.

 Task briefing:
 The image below is a screenshot from a zoo live cam.
 It was taken on January 15, 2023 at around 2pm local time.
 Please answer the questions below:

-a, In which zoo are these polar bears located? b, What was the temperature at the time of the screenshot? c, What were the exact coordinates of where the bears were lying down?
+a, In which zoo are these polar bears located?<br>
+b, What was the temperature at the time of the screenshot?<br>
+c, What were the exact coordinates of where the bears were lying down?

 ![img-description](../assets/img/1.png)